DFIR Case Studies

 LockBit 3.0 Ransomware

-Incident: In mid-2024, a mid-sized financial services company experienced a ransomware attack, initiated through the FortiOS SSL VPN vulnerability CVE-2024-21762.
+Incident: In mid-2024, a mid-sized U.S. financial services company experienced a ransomware attack, initiated through the FortiOS SSL VPN vulnerability CVE-2024-21762.
 This critical vulnerability allowed unauthenticated attackers to execute arbitrary commands, leading to unauthorized network access.
-Once inside, the attackers used Mimikatz to harvest administrative credentials, followed by using Cobalt Strike to exfiltrate data from the company’s file servers.
+Once inside, the attackers used Mimikatz to harvest administrative credentials, followed by Cobalt Strike to exfiltrate data from the company’s file servers.
 The culmination of the attack involved deploying LockBit 3.0 ransomware through the domain controller, encrypting critical data and demanding a ransom.

 - Network Monitoring and Traffic Analysis: